The best Amazon Prime Day deals 2020: best PC deals from around the web

 1. Top deals

-Amazon Prime Day is on, and we're hunting for the best deals.
-For Amazon, Prime Day is a chance to sell tons of its own products (especially old models that it wants to get rid of), but there are also discounts on some PC hardware and accessories, too.
-New Prime Day deals will keep popping up throughout Wednesday, since it's actually a two day affair, and we're collecting the ones that are actually worth a look.
+Amazon Prime Day is slowly coming to a close, but we're still hunting for the best deals.
+Officially Prime Day ends at 11:59pm PT October 14 (3am ET Oct.
+15), but some of these beauties will still be live for a while.
+Even so, it's worth getting a move on if you want to get in before they all go.

 As the name suggests, you'll need an Amazon Prime membership to take advantage of some of these deals.
 That's not true of all of them, though.
-We've included Amazon deals aren't officially Prime Day deals if they're good enough to warrant it.
-There are also some good bargains at competing retailers like Best Buy and B&H Photo.
+We've included Amazon deals that aren't officially Prime Day deals if they're good enough to warrant it.
+There are also some good bargains at competing retailers like Best Buy, Newegg, and B&H Photo.

 Most years, Prime Day takes place in July, but this is no normal year, so it was pushed back to October.
 We're just a month and a half away from Black Friday, which surely affected this year's offerings a little, but that doesn't mean there's nothing good on sale.
 Here are the best Prime Day deals we've found so far, including a few gaming laptops and monitors, 1TB SSDs for less than $100, and desktop gaming PCs.